leonzalion/blog/readme.md

 ```

 This file structure is then committed to Git and is pushed to the `netlify` branch of the GitHub repo.
 The Netlify site is configured to automatically update the website whenever the `netlify` branch is changed.
 Because the `netlify` branch will already contain the bundled website assets, the build script on `netlify` only needs to update the files in their CDN.
 This makes the Netlify build scripts run very quickly, preventing us from exceeding Netlify's build minutes quota.

-### Content Management System (CMS)

-This blog uses [Netlify CMS](https://www.netlifycms.org) to host content.
-The way Netlify CMS works is that it syncs with the files in the GitHub repository, such that whenever a file is added to a certain folder in the GitHub repository, it triggers a Netlify build script which rebuilds the site.

-However, rebuilding the site whenever there's only a content change each time is inefficient.
-Thus, it would be optimal if the folder structure of site was already production-ready, and updating a file in the Git repository wouldn't need any build step to deploy.

-Thus, to solve this problem, the Netlify site is linked to a custom `netlify` branch on the Git repo which always contains the bundled assets in `packages/website/dist` that is ready to serve.
-In this branch, there will be a `content/tasks` folder which will contain a list of dynamically generated JSON files representing the Notion tasks which will be linked to Netlify CMS to host.

-The script which dynamically generates these JSON files is hosted as a server on [fly.io](https://fly.io), which has a cron job scheduled to run every 5 minutes that synchronizes the tasks on GitHub with the tasks on Notion.
-If there are differences, the server uses the [`octokit GitHub SDK`](https://npm.im/octokit) to make changes to the `netlify` branch of the GitHub repository, which would then automatically trigger Netlify's "build" script (which just updates the files in their CDN).